 the 5 warning sign of sexual exploitation

 Traffickers and exploiters like to target younger victims because of their vulnerability.
 They will often act as a "boyfriend/girlfriend" to gain a youth's trust and to build a relationship.

 Excessive and unexplained gifts may be used to build a youth's trust, that may later result in an unexpected debt (ex: cellphone, clothes, pets, drugs, alcohol, etc.)

-Lifestyle changes can be tricky to spot because it is normal for youth to develop and go through changes.
-However if a youth is skipping or dropping out of school, dressing differently, drastic change in behaviour and activities, increased use of drugs and alcohol, or any other noticeable changes in combination with the other warning signs, this may be a red flag.
+If a youth is exhibiting noticeable changes in behaviour (i.e.: skipping or dropping out of school, dressing differently, increased use of drugs & alcohol, etc.) in combination with other warning signs, this may be a red flag.

 If something seems too good to be true, it probably is.
 Go with your gut feeling and trust your instincts.